Organic Blue Oyster Mushroom Grain spawn

 For a simple and consistent result, we recommend:

-- Organic straw pellets (add 1 teaspoon of lime and 2 liters of cold water per kilogram of pellets)
+- Organic straw pellets: Add about 1 teaspoon of lime and 2 liters of cold water per kilogram of pellets.

 📊 Growing conditions

-Seed rate: 5 to 10% seeds per unit of moist substrate.
+Inoculation rate: 5 to 10% mycelium on grains relative to the weight of the moist substrate.

 | Phase | Temperature | Duration | Humidity | Light | CO₂ | Fresh air |